-Patients with long-term conditions had a structured annual review to check their health and medicines

-- needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - The practice had arrangements for adults with newly diagnosed cardiovascular disease including the offer of high-intensity statins for secondary prevention, people with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension) - Performance for COPD related indicators was lower than the CCG and national average.
-For example, the practice had achieved 40% which was lower than the national average of 90%.
-The practice had recognised this low number and investigation had found it to be a coding error which they were in the process of correcting.
+- Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - The practice had employed specialist nurses to provide long term care and support to patients with Chronic obstructive pulmonary disease (COPD - a lung condition) and diabetes.
+Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for exacerbation of their long term condition. - The practice had arrangements for adults with newly diagnosed cardiovascular disease including the offer of high-intensity statins for secondary prevention, people with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension.